 Netflix is a shining example of a streaming platform.
 Based on traffic volume, it remains the leader in the global streaming market, followed by Apple TV, Hulu, and CBC.

 Source: Search Engine Journal

-Also known as video hosting platforms, these are technically streaming apps that allow users to browse and watch existing videos, upload and share their own ones.
-With the number of active users equivalent to a quarter of the global population, YouTube remains the most popular video sharing service and video platform in general.
-It offers the largest catalog of videos available you can watch non-stop.
+Also known as video hosting platforms, these are technically streaming apps that allow users to browse and watch existing clips, and upload and share their own ones.
+With the number of active users equivalent to a quarter of the global population, YouTube remains the most popular sharing service and video platform in general.
+It offers the largest catalog of content available you can watch non-stop.

 And that’s where the eternal “open source vs. proprietary” dilemma comes into play.
 How should you approach it in the case of React Native development?
 Let’s find out.

 A commercial SDK legally belongs to those who built it and is available only after buying the license.

 Let’s take Banuba Video Editor SDK, for example.
 It’s a fully functional React Native-friendly software kit that provides TikTok-like editor features.
 It includes a set of libraries for features like trimming, cutting, Duets, AR filters, background remover, stories, and Snapchat-like filters.

 These might range from basic video processing and simple overlays to mind-blowing AI-powered experiences.

 Commercial SDKs have well-planned roadmaps.
 Each update is made with the entire system taken into consideration.
 As a result, as opposed to open source solutions, they typically have stable, bug-free code with all the necessary security safeguards in place.